Find Grad Schools

 • Transportation Management Consultant

-In 2016, there was an estimated number of 42,100 jobs in the United States for Transportation Planner.
+In the United States, there were 42,100 jobs for Transportation Planner in 2016.
 New jobs are being produced at a rate of 6.7% which is above the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Transportation Planner by 2026.
-There will be an estimated 4,200 positions for Transportation Planner per year.
+Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.

 undefined